ShellShoccar-jpn/csp_en/README.md

 ## POSIX Fundamentalism

 Well, what should we do to make shellscript more compatible and sustainable?
-What you have to do at first is to look over and comply [the POSIX specification](https://pubs.opengroup.org/onlinepubs/9699919799/).
+What you have to do at first is to look over and comply with [the POSIX specification](https://pubs.opengroup.org/onlinepubs/9699919799/).
 It is the first and the essential rule of "POSIX Fundamentalism," which we named and proposed.
 It is the manner to make your program more compatible and sustainable, and it contains the following three rules.

-1. Look over and comply [the POSIX specification](https://pubs.opengroup.org/onlinepubs/9699919799/)
+1. Look over and comply with [the POSIX specification](https://pubs.opengroup.org/onlinepubs/9699919799/)
 1. Only when the POSIX commands are not enough to solve your task, make two or more equivalent and redundant routines with non-POSIX commands.
 It helps your shellscript keep compatible and sustainable.
 1. If you want to build web application programs, use JavaScript on web browsers while complying with [the W3C recommendation](https://www.w3.org/TR/), but don't use JavaScript libraries, which is unknown whether it meets the recommendation or not.
 [The W3C recommendation](https://www.w3.org/TR/) is also compatible and sustainable among web browsers, as well as the POSIX specifications.